mdalfi-shahor/mdalfi-shahor/README.md

 I’m a Computer Science & Engineering (CSE) student with a strong interest in software development, web technologies, and problem-solving.
 I enjoy turning ideas into real, usable projects and learning how systems work under the hood.

-Skills: PYTHON / JS / HTML / CSS
+👨‍💻Skills: PYTHON / JS / HTML / CSS

 - 🔭 I’m currently working on Real-world web development projects.
 - 🌱 I’m currently learning DSA and backend development.